Blackpool Illuminations: Popularity

+Switch-on

 Each year the opening night of the Illuminations, The Big Switch On, held in a specially erected arena with a celebrity pulling a switch to turn on the six miles of lights.
-The first switch on ceremony was held in 1934 when Lord Derby flicked the switch to turn on the Illuminations.
-In 1993 BBC Radio 1 first broadcast the switch on ceremony live when Status Quo were the guest celebrities, before in 1997 BBC Radio 2 started to cover it which continued until 2010, when GMG Radio, under its Real Radio and Smooth Radio brands took over the broadcasting of the switch on.
-Each year one main celebrity pulls the switch while there are performances in the Radio 2 arena with a pre-switch on concert featuring pop bands, singers and comedians.
+The first switch-on ceremony was held in 1934 when Lord Derby flicked the switch to turn on the Illuminations.
+In 1993 BBC Radio 1 first broadcast the switch-on ceremony live when Status Quo were the guest celebrities, before in 1997 BBC Radio 2 started to cover it which continued until 2010, when GMG Radio, under its Real Radio and Smooth Radio brands took over the broadcasting of the switch on.
+Each year one main celebrity pulls the switch while there are performances in the Radio 2 arena with a pre-switch-on concert featuring pop bands, singers and comedians.